fsiwi-hka/iwi-website/docs/evaluation.md

 | Blog Awareness       |    4   |   2    |    3    |     3    |
 | **Total**            | **23** | **19** | **22**  |  **19**  |

+As the tools are very close together, with only Hugo and Next.js having some slight advantages, I wanted to make things clearer by conducting an expert interview.

+## Expert Interview

+The expert for the comparison of Hugo and Next.js in particular was [Sven Lindauer](https://www.inovex.de/blog/author/slindauer/), who is a Frontend Engineer at inovex GmbH.
+He had the following insights:

+* For React components (JSX), we can expect a flat learning curve for people who are new.
+You can start with basic components that look almost like regular HTML.
+No need to start with advanced stuff right away!
+Also, as templates are generated mostly during this project, small changes can be easily added later.
+* However, we observe that frontend technology is innovating very quickly.
+  E. g.
+TypeScript was very new still in 2015.
+So for a project that has to be stable for a long time (five years or more), you can expect technology that is "hot" today will still be around.
+Nonetheless, there will be a lot of new stuff in a couple of years that everyone is doing.
+With the SSG approach however, you are somewhat freed of these fast iterations as the end result (a HTML/CSS/JS page) will hardly change for years the come.
+* With server-side languages like Go, we observe slower life cycle spans.
+This weighs in the favour of Hugo.
+* It is also really important to make the team happy.
+You can spend a lot of time evaluating different tools, but if the team doesn't like the one you chose eventually, adaption will be slow and hard.
+So for this project, I recommend simply asking around what people would want to work with.
+* Also, it might be interesting to do some research on what "big players" decided on.
+Smashing Magazine for example went with Hugo for their huge news website.
+* Finally, to address the big picture, you could think of using a headless CMS in combination with a SSG to allow working on the page with a WYSIWYG editor like with Wordpress.
+This can also be achieved by using something like Netlify CMS.

+These comments and remarks were very insightful and I thank Sven for his time.
+The biggest takeaway for me: It's really important what the people think that will actually work with the tools later on.
+That's why I wanted to gather some opinions from the student council itself.

+## Opinions of the Student Council

 ## Conclusion